 Two years later the Post Office agreed to deliver letters written in Irish, and an old law, prohibiting shopkeepers from displaying their names in Irish on their shopfronts, was removed from the statute books.

-Other obstacles were also torn down, and there followed a renewal of interest in traditional Irish names.
+Other obstacles were also torn down, especially in the Republic, and this created more interest in traditional Irish names across the island.

 Although Kevin, Brendan and others of that ilk came back into vogue in the first half of the 20th century, these were still the anglicised versions of Irish names.

-The re-emergence of traditional Irish names in Irish didnt begin until about thirty or forty years ago when many people whose names had been anglicised for several generations, started to discover and even choose to return to the original or a modern Irish form.
+The re-emergence of traditional Irish names - in Irish - didn't begin until about forty or fifty years ago when many people whose names had been anglicised for several generations, started to discover and even choose to return to the original or a modern Irish form.

-This process has speeded up in some parts of Ireland in the last twenty years.
+This process has speeded up in some parts of Ireland in the last thirty years, and especially during the Celtic Tiger years, when the economy was booming and all things Irish became trendy and cool.

-In school classrooms across Ireland today, you can once again hear the music of traditional Irish names such as Finnbarr, Ciarán, Diarmaid, Aoife, Clíona and Emer.
+Many children born in these years were given very different names to their parents' generation.
+And in school classrooms across the island, you can once again hear the music of traditional Irish names such as Orlaith, Sean, Finnbarr, Ciarán, Diarmaid, Aoife, Clíona and Emer.